The-OpenROAD-Project/OpenROAD/docs/user/Build.md

 > **Note:** Address Sanitizer adds instrumentation for detecting memory errors.
 >  Enabling this option will cause OpenROAD to run slower and consume more RAM.

+### Build with Prebuilt Binaries

+Courtesy of [Precision Innovations](https://precisioninno.com/), there are pre-built binaries of OpenROAD with self-contained dependencies released on a regular basis.
+Refer to this [link](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithPrebuilt.html) here.